7% of adults in Wales are not online

 They’re missing out on opportunities to save money, find work, learn skills and access important services.
 Many of them are already coping with issues such as loneliness, poverty or unemployment – issues which are being made worse by not being online.

 Digital Communities Wales: Digital Confidence, Health and Well-being supports organisations that are working with digitally excluded people.
 We’re helping them deliver digital inclusion activities so they can do it well and make a bigger impact.

-- Digital Inclusion Alliance for Wales: We build partnerships between organisations where working together can progress digital inclusion aims.
-Any organisation is welcome to join the Digital Inclusion Alliance for Wales, which has been developed with stakeholders across Wales.
+Digital Inclusion Alliance Wales – We build partnerships between organisations, where working together can progress digital inclusion aims across Wales.
+Any organisation is welcome to join the Digital Inclusion Alliance Wales network, which has been developed with stakeholders across multiple sectors to take joint action to shift the digital inclusion agenda in Wales.

 We can work across the whole of Wales with any organisation supporting people who would benefit from getting online.